 There are two things that make this task challenging.
 First, at the beginning, the agent does not know that its objective is to reach the top of the hill.
-The only way it can find out that it will receive reward when reaching the flag is by moving up the hill and discovering it.
+It can only find out that it will receive reward when reaching the flag by moving up the hill and discovering it.
 Second, the maximum force the car can exert is too small to move it up the hill from a stationary condition.
 Hence, it has to move up the left hill first to gain enough momentum to reach the hilltop.
-Both of these properties make Mountain Car a fairly challenging environment to solve, despite its low dimensional state space.
+These properties make Mountain Car a reasonably challenging environment to solve, despite its low dimensional state space.

 As visible in Fig. 6.2, all of our configurations manage to solve the environment within 50 episodes.
 Although the intrinsic configurations (MI and LI) reach the hilltop earlier than the non-intrinsic agents, their performance equalizes quickly after a couple of episodes.
-From Fig. 6.3, it can be seen that the reason for the intrinsic configurations being faster is a better coverage of the state space within the first 10 episodes.
+From Fig. 6.3, it can be seen that the reason for the intrinsic configurations being faster is its better coverage of the state space within the first 10 episodes.

-We conclude that this environment is not challenging enough to require information seeking behavior to be solved.
-A reason for the rather small challenge this environment poses is most likely its low dimensional state space, that can rather quickly be searched even by undirected exploratory behavior.
+We conclude that this environment is not challenging enough to require informationseeking behavior to be solved.
+A reason for the relatively small challenge this environment poses is most likely its low dimensional state space, which can rather quickly be searched even by undirected exploratory behavior.
 Hence, in the next experiment, we test our method on a higher-dimensional and harder-to-explore environment.